Equipment

 Other important items:

-Entry Level skate-only packages start at ~$335 – this includes skate skis, bindings, poles, and a combi-boot.
+Entry Level skate-only and classic-only packages start at ~$499 – this includes 1 pair of skis, bindings, 1 set of poles, and combi-boots.

 See the Skinnyski.com Gear page for more information on sales and swaps.